Google Translate Disclaimer

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-The Saskatchewan Value-added Agriculture Incentive (SVAI) is a non-transferable 15 per cent tax rebate on capital expenditures valued at $10 million or more for newly constructed or expanded value-added agriculture facilities in Saskatchewan.
+The Saskatchewan Value-added Agriculture Incentive (SVAI) is a non-refundable, non-transferable tax credit on capital expenditures valued at $10 million or more for newly constructed or expanded value-added agriculture facilities in Saskatchewan.

-Companies apply the benefit against corporate income tax (CIT) paid and are able to claim the benefit over a three- to 10-year period once the new or expanded facility is brought into operation.
+Companies apply the credit against corporate income tax (CIT) paid and are able to claim the credit over a three- to 10-year period once the new or expanded facility is brought into operation.